Welcome to sinthlab -

 By linking fundamental neuroscientific insights with innovations in AI, we aim to guide the development of next-generation neural interfaces.

-Neural population dynamics underlying behavior
+Neural population dynamics underlying animal behavior

-More reading: Nature 2023, Nature Neuroscience 2020, Neuron 2018, Neuron 2017
+More reading: Nature 2023, bioRxiv 2024, Nature Neuroscience 2020, Neuron 2018, Neuron 2017

-Computational methods to parse multi-region interactions
+Computational methods to parse brain-wide neural interactions

 More reading: bioRxiv 2020a, CONB 2020

-Development of closed-loop interfaces between artificial and biological circuits
+Closed-loop interfaces between artificial and biological circuits

 More reading: bioRxiv 2020b, Nature Neuroscience 2022, Nature Medicine 2023